elementor/elementor-developers-docs/src/widgets/simple-example.md

 ## Folder Structure

 The addon will have four files.
-Two index files to prevent direct access to files, one file for the widget and the other to register the widget.
+Two index files to prevent direct access to files, one file for the widget and the main file to register the widget.

 ```
 elementor-oembed-widget/